ipiyushkumar/Influencer-meet/README.md

 ### Competition Analysis

 Personal Opinion : TopMate in its category the best site, oushining all the competition.
+But still the competition provides same functionality with a different theme for other sectors such as online coaching and selling courses.

 #### [Superpeer](https://superpeer.com)